Sitting all day at your desk while maintaining good posture is not an easy task.

 Yet another frequent complaint is that the assembly instructions are difficult to follow.

-Despite these minor drawbacks, the Flash Furniture Mobile Wooden Ergonomic Kneeling Posture Chair is a good choice for those who are trying out kneeling chairs for the first time but aren’t yet ready to make a significant investment.
+Despite these minor drawbacks, the Cinius Kneeling Chair is a good choice for those who are trying out kneeling chairs for the first time but still want some kind of back support.

 What sets the Varier Variable Balans Original Kneeling Chair apart from the other kneeling chairs on our list is its curved base, which allows you to rock back and forth as they sit.